skalola/3ksportz/README.md

 # 3KSPORTZ
-A real world card trading game for athletes world wide.
+A real world card trading game for athletes world wide for iOS built with Swift.

-# Discuss
+# Join the project
-Contact us at 3ksportz@gmail.com if you want to get involved, have questions or want to chat.
+Contact us at 3ksportz@gmail.com if you're an athlete/engineer interested in building a sports metaverse.

 # Dependencies
 3KSPORTZ uses Cocoa Pods to run Amazon Amplify for authentication and datastorage.